maxsitt/insect-detect-docs/docs/software/pisetup.md

         ![VS Code Remote X11 SSH settings Remote Authentication](assets/images/vscode_remotex11_ssh_settings_remote_auth.png){ width="700" }

-        Now you can start the **VcXsrv X server** by opening the `XLaunch.exe`, which we installed in [Local Setup](localsetup.md#vcxsrv-windows-x-server){target=_blank}.
+        Now you can start the **VcXsrv X server** by opening the `XLaunch.exe`, which you installed in [Local Setup](localsetup.md#vcxsrv-windows-x-server){target=_blank}.
         Keep all the default settings (press **Next** three times, then **Finish**) and the VcXsrv tray icon will appear in your taskbar.
 Before we will test the X11 forwarding, open a new SSH Terminal in VS Code for all changes to take effect.

         ![VS Code new Terminal](assets/images/vscode_new_terminal.png){ width="700" }

-        We will test if the X11 forwarding from the Raspberry Pi to our Windows X Server is established by running the following command:
+        You can test if the X11 forwarding from the Raspberry Pi to our Windows X Server is established by running the following command:

         ``` bash